 Blood acts as an internal transport and is an important tool to assess the toxicant of organisms and it is one of the major routes of absorption of environmental pollutions [Joshi et al, 2002].
-Hematological parameters are most important parameters for evaluation physiological status of fish in warm blooded animals.
-These parameters more related the response of the whole organisms Blood parameters are important in diagnosing the functional status of animals exposed to toxicants.
-Anemia is one of the most sensitive pathological conditions developed as a result of heavy metal poisoining [Joshi et al, 2002].
+Hematological parameters are most important parameters for evaluation physiological status of fish in

 In the present study, the haematological parameters Haemoglobin, Red blood cells, white blood cells, packed cell volume, mean cell haemoglobin and mean cell haemoglobin level were observed in Tilapia mossambica when exposed with sublethal concentration of arsenic for 21 days.
 The toxicity of arsenic on the haematological parameters such as Hb, RBC, and PCV were significantly decreased because the arsenic affect the animals and lead to anaemia.
 Anupama Tyagi and Srivastava (2005) have reported that the haematological parameters of channa punctatus exposed to zinc.
-Saravanan and Harikrishnan (1999) have reported that pollutants generally changes the cause in haematological parameters of the fishes.
+Saravanan and Harikrishnan (1999) have reported that pollutants generally cause changes haematological parameters of the fishes.
 Iqbal et al, (1997) have also observed that reduced level of RBC, Hb, and PCV in the Arrhina mrigla when the fish treated with lead.